“Four modern and utterly personal interpretations of the ultimate ballet.”

-In her contribution to Swan Lakes, the Canadian avant-garde choreographer Marie Chouinard, who has been internationally celebrated for decades, immerses the audience in a sensual experience that fuses dance, electronic music – a reworking of Tchaikovsky’s famous ballet music – and video projections.
-For the dark, highly physical contribution by Israeli, politically engaged hitchoreographer and composer Hofesh Shechter, the desires, fantasies and dreams of all those who have no home, no place and no choice are an important starting point.
+In her contribution to Swan Lakes, Canadian avant-garde choreographer Marie Chouinard, who’s enjoyed international acclaim for dozens of years, submerges her audience in a sensuous experience, in which dance, electronic music – an adaptation of Tchaikovsky’s famous ballet music – and video projections merge.
+For the dark and utterly physical contribution of the politically engaged Israeli hit choreographer and composer Hofesh Shechter, the desires, fantasies, and dreams of those without a home, place or choice are an important point of departure.

-In his contribution to Swan Lakes, Spaniard Cayetano Soto – loved for years by Gauthier Dance dancers and audiences for his flamboyant choreographies – makes visible the magical moment of the transformation from human to animal, from woman to swan.
-For artist in residence Marco Goecke, Swan Lake has long been a source of inspiration: previously he created, among other things, a sublime contemporary version of the famous Black Swan pas de deux.
-In his new creation for Swan Lakes, he explores with a group of male dancers ‘what the ballet dream of the ultimate classical ballet could look like today’.
-Swan Lakes is a powerful interpretation of Tchaikovsky’s masterpiece and is a passionate and contemporary Swan Lake for our times.
+The Spanish Cayetano Soto – adored by Gauthier Dance’s audience and dancers for his flamboyant choreographies – makes visible the magical moment of transformation from human to animal, from woman to swan, in his contribution to Swan Lakes.
+For artist in residence Marco Goecke, Swan Lake has been an inspiration for some time now: he created, among other things, a sublime contemporary version of the famous Black Swan pas de deux.
+In his new creation for Swan Lakes, he explores ‘what the ballet dream of the ultimate classical ballet could look like today’ with a group of male dancers.

 “Joie de vivre, vitality, beauty and energy (…) The Canadian Eric Gauthier and his group bring a markedly upbeat dance to the stage” – Theaterkrant